Peglegs/Potholes/README.md

 Week 3: Integration of entry form with map, pothole removal, map generation with routes, zooming, panning

-Week 4: Debug everything (EVERYTHING), CSS stuff, extra stuff possibly
+Week 4: Debug everything (EVERYTHING), CSS stuff, turn it into an extension